THE UNDERGROUND RAILROAD

 ever escaped.
 Few, particularly from the Lower South, even attempted the arduous journey north.
 But the idea of

-organized "outsiders" undermining the institution of slavery angered white southerners, leading to their demands
+organized "outsiders" undermining the institution of slavery angered white southerners, leading to their demands in the 1840s that the Fugitive Slave Laws be strengthened.

 Stories have been told that Decatur